multitudes/42_cpp06/README.md

 So I found out that i did not have to hardcode the inf and nan values passed in the converter if i pass them to the float or double conversion functions.
 The values are not supposed to be char or int anyway.

-The order nmaters though, so i check if int or char first (char being a substype kind of int) and then if it is a float or double.
+The order matters though, so i check if int or char first (char being a subtype kind of int) and then if it is a float or double.

 ### INT overflow?